irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 There are only 2 important changes:
-1) Armor gating is now achieved easier if you run high end armors instead of low end armors, since bigger armor has shortest time in-between regeneration
+1) Armor gating is now achieved easier if you run high end armors instead of low end armors, since bigger armors have shortest time in-between regeneration
 2) Chosen armor affects amount and cooldown of the "armor regen on enemy hit" effect from the 9th perk card, and similarly to the first effect it has shorter cooldowns for higher armors

 Basically all armors are now flipped.
 This is a side grade to vanilla version of anarchist, since you can get more armor gating from ICTV than what vanilla anarchist suit allows, but at the same time you can not build crits+zerk set ups anymore, while also slowing you down (movement wise) since you would want to run heavier armor for best armor gating.
 ICTV is even more braindead on DS in terms of survivability sometimes than vanilla's suit, but the fact that it will take you 3x more time to run to cover if you are caught out in the open compensates itself already.